 White sand beach – Playa de Las Teresitas

 A typical beach in Tenerife is covered in rocks or black volcano sand.
-Playa de Las Teresitas is an exception to that rule, because 270 000 tons of white Sahara desert sand have been delivered to it in 1973.
-A kilometer long breakwater was built to prevent the sand from washing away with the waves of the ocean.
+Playa de Las Teresitas is an exception to that rule because 270 000 tons of white Sahara desert sand has been delivered to it in 1973.
+A kilometer-long breakwater was built to prevent the sand from washing away with the waves of the ocean.